DiscreteMaths/DM04-Functions/VBA-CMcGowan.md

 From some research, looking at job boards etc., it is clear that exposure to VBA is something that employers find very attractive.

-According to wiki, Visual Basic for Applications (VBA) is an implementation of Microsoft's discontinued event-driven programming language, Visual Basic 6, and its associated integrated development environment (IDE).
+Visual Basic for Applications (VBA) is an implementation of Microsoft's discontinued event-driven programming language, Visual Basic 6, and its associated integrated development environment (IDE).

 ![alt text](http://excelvbalover.com/wp-content/themes/excelvbalover/images/vba-logo.png "VBA Logo")